MrMirhan/bexy.app/README.md

 There is a logging system in here and when it starts, the bot every single process gives a log.

 And also you can see sendLog() requests in function to understand which function what is work for.

+# NOTE!
+Binance allow 2400 requests per minute so you should keep orders down from 15 my suggestion.

+I'm trying to find any solution to fix this problem.